codewithbernard/testing-react-context-ultimate-guide/README.md

-# testing-react-context-ultimate-guide
+# Testing React Context - Ultimate Guide

-This repository works as an additional resource to a blog post: https://www.upbeatcode.com/testing-react-context-ultimate-guide
+This repository works as an additional resource to a blog post published on [Upbeat Code](https://www.upbeatcode.com/testing-react-context-ultimate-guide).

+## Code Examples

+- How to test React Context
+- How to test components that use React Context API